x3dom/pipeline/README.rst

 3D model optimization for humans
 ********************************

-Modelconvert is a experimental 3D model optimization service.
-It allows optimization and conversion of 3D models for Web presentation.
+Modelconvert is a experimental 3D model optimization and sharing service.
+It allows optimization and conversion of 3D models for Web presentation and sharing these models on the web.

 .. image:: https://github.com/x3dom/pipeline/raw/master/design/modelconvert.jpg
     :alt: Modelconvert Screenshots